uconneeb/outreach/elementary-school-outreach.md

 Grade level: Kindergarten +

 This activity was designed for a bilingual (Spanish / English) kindergarten class.
-Students drew an animal of their choice and were given craft materials to embellis their drawing. click here for a more detailed lesson plan: <a href="pdf/zoology.pdf" target="_blank">Zoology Lesson</a>
+Students drew an animal of their choice and were given craft materials to embellish their drawing. click here for a more detailed lesson plan: <a href="pdf/zoology.pdf" target="_blank">Zoology Lesson</a>

 <hr class="major"/>